maxime-filippini/pipedreams/posts/2025/06-27-building-a-document-factory.md

 ### Building our document layout

-To build a layout for our documents, we leverage on [Tailwind](https://tailwindcss.com/), which allows us to incorporate styles directly in our HTML, and therefore in our Phoenix components.
+To build a layout for our documents, we use [Tailwind](https://tailwindcss.com/), a great CSS framework that allows us to incorporate styles directly in our HTML, and therefore in our Phoenix components.

 For that, we can use the [`tailwind`](https://hexdocs.pm/tailwind/Tailwind.html) tool in Elixir, which can help us manage the Tailwind version using a Mix configuration inside of our project, thus avoiding to bring in Javascript configuration into it.